-In many areas of Chester, alterations to commercial and residential buildings and, street and landscape improvements have taken place which protect and maintain the special character, historic form, and economic potential of our community.
+In many areas of Quincy, alterations to commercial and residential buildings and, street and landscape improvements have taken place which protect and maintain the special character, historic form, and economic potential of our community.
 Unfortunately, in other cases, development has been completed which seems to lack such concern.
-The basis of these guidelines is that Chester is a unique place deserving improved attention to the way our community develops.
+The basis of these guidelines is that Quincy is a unique place deserving improved attention to the way our community develops.

-Chester and Plumas County face the critical need for economic diversification.
-These guidelines will help promote quality construction in Chester's commercial areas.
-While the physical improvement of Chester's buildings and public spaces will not by itself lead to economic diversification, tourism, new investment and business in our community, it has been demonstrated in cities across the country that an image of quality development is an important ingredient for successful economic growth.
-It has been conclusively shown that well designed physical improvements which are sensitive to historic preservation definitely promotes downtown revitalization.
+Quincy and Plumas County face the critical need for economic diversification.
+These guidelines will help promote quality construction in Quincy's commercial and historic residential areas.
+While the physical improvement of Quincy's buildings and public spaces will not by itself lead to economic diversification, tourism, new investment and business in our community, it has been demonstrated in cities across the country that an image of quality development is an important ingredient for successful economic growth.
+In regards to Quincy's historic downtown area, it has been conclusively shown that well designed physical improvements which are sensitive to historic preservation definitely promotes downtown revitalization.
 A town which presents a quality physical appearance is far more likely to attract shoppers, investors, and new business than a town which appears run down and in need of repair.
+This is a major premise of the National Main Street Center as advocated by the Quincy Main Street program.
 These guidelines will create an indirect linkage to the Main Street philosophy of individualized yet coordinated improvements which strengthen the overall image and identity of our community.
 Merchants, property owners, designers, and contractors are encouraged to retain individual building and related landscape identity while strengthening the image of the community as a whole.